gatienc/City-vegetation-analysis/README.md

 Use of satellite data to analysis the NDVI of the "Hauts de France" region, and compare the results with the "ville et village fleuris" label.

+Data has been extracted from the french opendata website [here](https://opendata.hautsdefrance.fr/dataset/df6f0a08-8613-4fb9-b418-0cfbc6cd124d)

 <!-- GETTING STARTED -->

 ## Getting Started